Beginning Tree Climbing: Climbing Trees Using Rope & Saddle

 The Beginning Tree Climbing course is the place to start building your career as a climbing arborist.
 The skills introduced in class will serve as a foundation for you to build upon and grow throughout your career.
 Basic skills required for all climbers involve an understanding of tree inspection, tree physiology, forces & loads, climbing equipment, and climbing technique; all of which are introduced in this course.

 The Beginning Tree Climbing course covers information related to climbing skills (similar to other courses and trainings such as Jepson's Tree Climber's Companion or TCIA's Tree Climber Specialist course).
+Since our 2 days together is focussed solely on climbing techniques, students are exposed to a wider scope and able to dive deeper into specific skills than what is touched on in how-to books.
 We do not cover pruning & rigging in this course.
 Select components of the ANSI Z133 Safety Standard are introduced.

 Your instructor is an ISA Board Certified Master Arborist, TCIA Certified Treecare Safety Professional (CTSP), TCIA Tree Care Academy approved instructor, and holds TCIA Tree Climber Specialist, SRT Climber, Aerial Rescue, and Tree Care Specialist certificates.